Teach English for EPIK – English Program in Korea

-What is the English Program in Korea?
+Why teach English for EPIK in Korea?
 Reach To Teach is an official partner of the EPIK program (English Program in Korea).
 EPIK is a program that is run by the Korean government that offers qualified ESL teachers a great opportunity to teach English in Korea.
 The EPIK program in Korea offers a unique experience to gain valuable ESL teaching experience in public schools across Korea.

 EPIK stands for English Program in Korea, a program sponsored by the Korean Ministry of Education.
-The EPIK Program was established in 1995 with the mandate to improve the English speaking abilities of students and teachers in Korea and to develop cultural exchanges.
-Through the EPIK Program over 1000 teachers are placed in ESL teaching jobs every year.
+The teach English for EPIK Program was established in 1995 with the mandate to improve the English speaking abilities of students and teachers in Korea and to develop cultural exchanges.
+Over 600 teachers are placed in the EPIK program each year.
 Reach To Teach works with the Korean Ministry of Education to place English Language Instructors (ELIs) in Korean public schools throughout the country.

 Are you eligible to teach for the EPIK Program in Korea?

-All applicants to the EPIK program must have one of the following:
+All applicants for the teach English For EPIK program must have one of the following:

-3. TEFL/TESOL/CELTA certificate 100 hours or more (EPIK will now give preference to applicants who have a 20-hour in class teaching component)
+- TEFL/TESOL/CELTA certificate of 100 hours or more (EPIK gives preference to applicants who have a 20 hour in-class teaching component)

-5. 1 year of full time teaching experience (If you have two or more years of teaching
+- 1 year of full time teaching experience

 Working hours for Public Schools in Korea